Two Ways to Add Beauty to a Vegetable Garden

 Beautiful gardens are in the eye of the beholder.

-That held true for me last week as I strolled through the Denver Botanic Gardens.
+That held true for me recently as I strolled through the Denver Botanic Gardens.
 Even though all the gardens were blooming in spectacular style, it was the vegetable and herb plantings that made the biggest impression on me.

-The pièce de résistance of the vegetable gardens is the La Potager, a gift from the Ladd Family.
-As a kitchen garden, La Potager is a vegetable gardener’s dream come true.
+The pièce de résistance of the Denver vegetable gardens is the La Potager, a gift from the Ladd Family.
+La Potager is a vegetable gardener’s dream come true.

 This gorgeous garden, artistically designed by the gardens’ senior horticulturist Ebi Kondo, features picture-perfect plantings.
 I was especially impressed with all of the tidy rows of vegetables planted next to lines of colorful flowers in the beautifully designed space.

-Some of the interesting lettuces planted in one square space, made up of four triangles, include a large-leaf red lettuce called ‘Rouge d’ Hiver’, the spiky green lettuce leaves of ‘Reine Des Glaces’, and the small red leaves of ‘Lollo Rossa’.
+Some of the interesting lettuces planted in one square space made up of four triangles include a large-leaf red lettuce called ‘Rouge d’ Hiver’, a lettuce with spiky green leaves called ‘Reine Des Glaces’, and a small-leaf red lettuce called ‘Lollo Rossa’.

 I’d love to know the secret of planting such perfect rows, because not a single plant was out of place.